zyuan-mkt/Donorschoose-Project/Readme.md

 | New England        | 3876               | 328             | 615                    | 1220                  | 171            |

-It seems that Stanford data only report the public schools.
-However, since this dataset does not include kindergardens, there were 50,000 rows of "prek-2" observations dropped.
-Stanford report of the grade level is different to that of Donorschoose.
-Then we consider standardize the level: elementary, middle, and high.

-There are 52316 schools in the original DonorsChoose dataset (with school id), and 89350 schools in the Stanford dataset.
-After merging these two, we have 40417 schools in common.

 #### Covariates

 The school level income & poverty measure we use is the free or reduced-price lunch (FRPL) ratio of students.
 Low-poverty schools are defined as public schools where 25.0 percent or less of the students are eligible for FRPL; mid-low poverty schools are those where 25.1 to 50.0 percent of the students are eligible for FRPL; mid-high poverty schools are those where 50.1 to 75.0 percent of the students are eligible for FRPL; and high-poverty schools are those where more than 75.0 percent of the students are eligible for FRPL.